flatironinstitute/ccn-template/docs/notes/02-packaging.md

 Before we get started, it's important to understand that there are two types of files you can distribute via `pip`: source distribution (in python, often referred to as "sdist" and normally stored as `.tar.gz` archives) and binaries (in python, these are generally "wheel files", zip-format archives with extension `.whl`).
 Typically, you'll distribute both.

 - Source distribution are the raw files, as stored on GitHub (or whatever platform you use), and will require the user's computer to build the package itself.
 For pure python packages, this is probably not a problem, as the user will need to have python anyway.
 However, if you have non-python compiled dependencies (called "native dependencies" for some reason), this will get more complicated.
 For example, if you depend on C or C++ code, the user will need to have a C compiler, which Windows machines do not have by default.
 - Binary files are the already built / compiled source files.
 They include everything necessary and are ready to be installed directly.
 They're thus faster to install and less likely to run into user- or operating system-specific issues.
-However, this means that the developer might need to build and upload to PyPI separate wheels for each operating system they wish to support.
+However, this means that the developer must build and upload to PyPI separate wheels for each operating system they wish to support.
 However, if you have no compiled extensions, you can produce a "universal" or ["pure python" wheel](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#pure-python-wheels) (so-called because all of your code is in python), which will work on all operating systems.

 In this note, we'll discuss how to build and upload your library using a GitHub action that handles as much of this as possible for you: it will build the source distribution and wheel files, check that installation is possible, run some tests, and upload to PyPI.

 ## pyproject.toml Configuration

+We follow the advice of [pyopensci](https://www.pyopensci.org/python-package-guide/package-structure-code/pyproject-toml-python-package-metadata.html) and use `pyproject.toml` to specify build requirements and metadata (rather than `setup.py`), a template for which is included in this repo.
+Metadata includes the authors, a brief description, homepage url, etc. which will all be rendered in the PyPI sidebar, for example.
+Build requirements include, at a minimum, the dependencies, and potentially other installation instructions to pass to `pip`.

 ### 1. `[build-system]`